This article is from July 2021. Find more recent insights for dentists here.

 It’s worth mentioning that when making any decisions you need to consider the value of the NHS pension you’d be giving up as well as the potential cost of replacing extra benefits, such as death in service, etc.

-A financial consultant can help you to analyse your pension funds and make projections to retirement to find out where you stand.
+A Specialist Financial Adviser can help you to analyse your pension funds and make projections to retirement to find out where you stand.

 Am I affected by the NHS pension discrimination case?